TDarkShadow/iheartnewvegas/readme.md

 ### How much space do I need to install these mods?

-Roughly 4.0GB.
+Roughly 5.0GB.

 ### What are the major differences between New Vegas Sharp and Viva New Vegas?

-It boils down to two differences:

-- My guide is more extensive, as I believe anyone looking to mod Bethesda games shouldn't worry about the length of a mod list.
-If you are willing to install 50 compatible mods, you are probably willing to install a hundred.
-- I don't remove mods based on people being unable to read.
-I'd rather have people learn to read than babysit them.

-That's pretty much it.
+My guide is more extensive.
+I love giving Bethesda games a good modding, within reasonable limits.
+I also don't handhold users as much, so it's a very rare occurrence when I remove a mod because it's complicated to install.